Atmajr/Atmajr.github.io/_posts/2017-01-05-building-a-scraper-for-new-comixology-releases.markdown

 ### Foreign characters in URLs

 The next foible had to do with URL parsing.
 Scraping Comixology's main site was working just fine, but I found the app failing when attempting to drill down into some of the issues on the site.
-Upon further investigation, I found these issues were in foreign languages (French, Italian, etc) and the URLs referring specifically to them included not unicode characters.
+Upon further investigation, I found these issues were in foreign languages (French, Italian, etc) and the URLs referring specifically to them included non-unicode characters.
 These charcaters are not supported by Ruby's URI implementation.

 To deal with this issue, I chose to implement the [Addressable gem](https://github.com/sporkmonger/addressable).
 Addressable provides many functions for dealing with URIs more robustly than Ruby can natively, but in this case what I wanted was the ability to normalize my path, replacing the foreign characters with their percent-encoded equivalent.
 See below: